Results and questions on matchings in groups and vector subspaces of fields: Acknowledgment

 \section{Acknowledgment}

-We are deeply grateful to Prof. Shmuel Friedland for his constant encouragement, generosity and for many insightful conversations.
-We are also grateful to Prof. Richard Brualdi and Prof. Martin Isaacs for motivating conversations.
+We are deeply grateful to Shmuel Friedland for his constant encouragement, generosity and for many insightful conversations.
+We are also grateful to Richard Brualdi and Martin Isaacs for motivating conversations.
+We would like to thank anonymous referees for their useful comments.